minsik-ai/SimpleMVI/README.md

 You may need more methods & parameters for your classes depending on how you initialize your View references etc.

+### Configuration Workflow

-Now, whichever way you go about configuring MVI is fine, I usually go back and forth, but generally I do this.
+Whichever way you go about configuring MVI is fine, I usually go back and forth, but generally I do this.
 I recommend you to find your workflow as well.

 1. Draw XML layouts.